gitless-vcs/gitless/README.md

 - Code: you can browse through the open issues and see if there's something there you would like to hack on.
 Is something missing? feel free to propose it!

-After you've contributed you can send us a pull-request adding yourself to the AUTHORS file if you want to.
+After you've contributed you can send us a pull request adding yourself to the AUTHORS file if you want to.

 If you're planning on submitting code here are some useful things to know: